Autotaxin: Function

-Autotaxin (ectonucleotide pyrophosphatase/phosphodiesterase 2 (NPP2 or ENPP2) is a secreted enzyme important for generating the lipid signaling molecule lysophosphatidic acid (LPA).
+Autotaxin is a secreted enzyme important for generating the lipid signaling molecule lysophosphatidic acid (LPA).
 Autotaxin has lysophospholipase D activity that converts lysophosphatidylcholine into LPA.

 Autotaxin was originally identified as a tumor cell-motility-stimulating factor; later it was shown to be LPA (which signals through lysophospholipid receptors), the lipid product of the reaction catalyzed by autotaxin, which is responsible for its effects on cell-proliferation.